 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
+Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
+The property was occupied, fully furnished and all floors were covered.
+Consequently, my inspection of the flooring and other elements was restricted.